matt-allen/Android-Universal-Image-Loader/README.md

 - `StaticMapsImage`
 - `SimpleTextImage`

 The names give an accurate description of what they're attempting to achieve.
+To use them, simply pass an instance of this object to the `displayImage` or `loadImage`.

 ### Adding a new scheme handler
 The new downloading system provides the ability to add a new scheme to handle by only providing the